random82/blog/_posts/2016-04-14-learnings-from-an-inception.md

 ---

 # Agile is simple but not easy
-When I was learing about Agile and people around were saying it is simple but not easy my initial reaction was "yeah, right, what can be hard with harnessing few common sense principles?"
+When I was learning about Agile and people around were saying it is simple but not easy my initial reaction was "yeah, right, what can be hard with harnessing few common sense principles?"
 After some time in this space.
 Once again I was reminded why I was wrong.